Daniel J. Frey

 People are dying because conservatives do not believe in the federal government.

-People are dying because they believe in the conservative idea of the individual.
+People are dying because they believe in the conservative idea of the individual free from interference from the State.

 People are dying because of their conservative faith.